Community Involvement through Service

 At Woodlawn School, “our mission is to produce independent, lifelong learners who are responsible, contributing members of a diverse global society.”
 As senior students near the end of their Woodlawn experience, the Capstone Project provides the opportunity for students to demonstrate their understanding and fulfillment of the school’s mission.
 Students meet requirements throughout the year that address each part of the mission statement.
 Through successful completion of the Capstone Project, students demonstrate their mastery of the school’s core values.

-In the Upper School, students in grades 9 -11 pick a service track to study for the school year.
-They spend the year examining and gaining perspective of the topics that fall under their selected track.
+In the Upper School, students in grades 9 - 11 select from three Service tracks offered and spend the year examining and gaining perspective of the topics that fall under their selected track.
 The program is enriched through a guided and intentional curriculum that also incorporates on-site experiences for the students.
 Following the Design Thinking model of inquiry and action, we guide our students in finding and narrowing their particular service interest into a more personal project for the year.
 Each service track is team taught by two teachers for the school year and students are placed in mixed grade groups based upon their chosen interest.
-Students may repeat the same track in consecutive years since different topics or issues may be chosen for their personal project.
+Students may repeat the same track in consecutive years since different topics or issues may be chosen for their personal passion project.

 Take a peek inside the classroom...